dbeniamin/1-100_PythonCode_Challenge/README.md

 **29.08.2024 → day 57_1 - Blog Capstone Project Part 1 - Templating** - Templating a blog-like page using Jinja.
 - Pulls information from an API.
-- Setting up a templat that will be auto applyed to a blog like page.
+- Setting up a template that will be auto applied to a blog like page.
 - Redirects to the detailed page applying the same templating